The purpose of this policy is twofold:

 - All requirements of any applicable funding agencies are met.

-- The Publication contains the appropriate credits, oral acknowledgements, legal disclaimers and patent or copyright notices.
+- The publication contains the appropriate credits, oral acknowledgements, legal disclaimers and patent or copyright notices.

-- The Publication complies with all applicable patent, copyright, intellectual property, and other applicable laws, as well as the requirements of the User’s Memorandum of Understanding with the South Dakota Science and Technology Authority.
+- The publication complies with all applicable patent, copyright, intellectual property, and other applicable laws, as well as the requirements of the User’s Memorandum of Understanding with the South Dakota Science and Technology Authority.

-- Full Credit Line for Research Developed with DOE Funding (No Restricted Word Count): Note that acknowledgement of the DOE should always include two levels of organization, such as “the Office of Science of the Department of Energy”:
+- Full credit line for research developed with DOE funding (no restricted word count): Note that acknowledgement of the DOE should always include two levels of organization, such as “the Office of Science of the Department of Energy”:

-The research supporting this work took place in whole or in part at the Sanford Underground Research Facility in Lead, South Dakota.
-Funding for this work is supported by the U.S. Department of Energy, Office of Science of the Department of Energy under Contract Number [LIST CONTRACT NUMBERS].
+The research supporting this work took place in whole or in part at the Sanford Underground Research Facility (SURF) in Lead, South Dakota.
+Funding for this work is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics under Contract Number [LIST CONTRACT NUMBERS].
 This research was also supported by [INSERT FUNDING AGENCIES AND GRANT/CONTRACT NUMBERS HERE].
 The assistance of SURF and its personnel in providing physical access and general logistical and technical support is acknowledged.

-- Oral Acknowledgements—Funding agency support and contributions of the Sanford Lab should also be acknowledged during all news media interviews including popular media such as radio, television and news magazines as well as during presentations of papers at conferences, seminars, colloquia, public outreach presentations, workshops or other proceedings.
+- Oral acknowledgements—Funding agency support and contributions of the Sanford Lab should also be acknowledged during all news media interviews including popular media such as radio, television and news magazines as well as during presentations of papers at conferences, seminars, colloquia, public outreach presentations, workshops or other proceedings.